+- Book bag for reading book

-- Wellington Boots (Your child will be provided with all- weather waterproof waders and jacket.)
+- Wellington Boots (Your child will be provided with all- weather waterproof waders and jacket.

-- Bag with spare clothes

 - Hat, scarf and gloves in the Winter.

 - A sun hat in the Summer

+- A set of spare clothes for accidents/ wet clothing.